 The Chelmsford School Committee (CSC) intends to conduct an in-person meeting on the date and time specified.
 The meeting will be live-streamed by Chelmsford Telemedia for interested community members to access and watch.
-Interested community members may e-mail Superintendent of Schools, Dr. Jay Lang, at langi@chelmsford.k12.ma.us prior to 12:00 p.m. on Tuesday August 2, 2022 to be scheduled to provide in-person input under the public participation portion(s) of the agenda.
+Interested community members may e-mail Assistant Superintendent of Schools, Dr. Linda Hirsch, at hirschl@chelmsford.k12.ma.us prior to 12:00 p.m. on Tuesday August 1, 2023 to be scheduled to provide in-person input under the public participation portion(s) of the agenda.